 Manuscripts and figures should be prepared using the file formats listed in §3.8.
 Three paper copies and the electronic file(s) should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
 Crystal data should be submitted in CIF format (see §11).
-Unless stated otherwise in §2, the submission should be sent to the Section Editor or any of the Co-editors.
+Unless stated otherwise in §2, the submission should be sent to the Section Editor or any of the Co-editors, taking into account their areas of expertise.
 On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.

-Contact details for the editors are available at http://journals.iucr.org/b/services/editors.html.
+Contact details for the editors are available at http://journals. iucr.org/a/services/editors.html.